 This doesn’t want to be a complete overview of the AI chip industry.
 Rather, to show you why chips have become again such a core strategic asset.

 Algorithms and infrastructures: the Amazon/Google/Microsoft cloud war

-To store a massive amount of data you need an infrastructure, that if you are small, but also medium business is tough to build.
+To store a massive amount of data you need infrastructure, which if you are a small, but also a medium business is tough to build.

-But it also makes for the need for the larger and larger amount of data to be stored.
+But it also makes for the need for a larger and larger amount of data to be stored.
 And guess what, Google has a product for that: Google Cloud Platform.

 Therefore, if you’re a programmer using Tensorflow, and you need a platform to store that data, chances are you’ll use Google Cloud infrastructure.

 The underlying cloud infrastructures offered by these tech giants have created a whole new industry, of cloud business models, made of three primary players, IaaS, PaaS, and SaaS.
 And a few others in between (FaaS, DaaS).

 Both the enterprise and corporates AI industries are dominated by huge players that over the years have built massive infrastructure for large enterprise clients (take Salesforce and Oracle in the customer management industry).